On black holes as macroscopic quantum objects: ``Classical'' black hole formation viewed as a macroscopic quantum process

 This relation is crucial for our discussion.
 For $R>2M$, $u^t>0$, which means that the Schwarzschild and proper infalling time coordinates are of the same sign.
 The shell propagating according to the Schwarzschild coordinate time behaves as a normal positive energy particle.
 However, for $2M>R>\frac{\mu^2}{2M}$, $u^t<0$.
 Thus, time is reversed and the shell behaves as a negative energy particle.
 Time reverses once again for $\frac{\mu^2}{2M}>R$, where $u^t>0$.
 The shell again behaves as a positive energy particle.
 This behavior can be interpreted as a shell/anti-shell pair creation with the radius $R=\frac{\mu^2}{2M}$.
 The positive energy member of the pair travels to $r=0$, and presumably forms a singularity there.
 The negative energy member travels to the horizon and cancels the incoming positive mass shell.
 The region between the created shells is not flat anymore, and time is re-synchronized into the Schwarzschild time.
 Eventually, the whole spacetime becomes Schwarzschild-like, and an outside observer does not see the infalling shell anymore.
 The schematics is shown in Fig.~\ref{mass}.

 To corroborate this description, we calculate the detailed trajectory of the shell in the Schwarzschild coordinates by integrating

 where $\dot{R}$ is given by Eq.~(\ref{motion1}), and $u^t$ by Eq.~(\ref{ut}).
-In order to make the relevant plots we set $M=\mu=1$.
+In order to make the relevant plots we set $M=\mu=\frac{1}{2}$.
 Since both $M$ and $\mu$ are conserved quantities, this choice corresponds to the shell which starts from rest at infinity.
 The explicit trajectory in Schwarzschild coordinates is

 As Fig.~\ref{massshell} shows, there is only one mass shell in the beginning.
-When the shell reaches $R\approx 2.32 \mu $, or $1.16$ times the horizon size, the shell/anti-shell pair is created with the radius $R=0.5\mu$.
+When the shell reaches $R\approx 1.16 r_h$, where $r_h$ is the horizon radius, the shell/anti-shell pair is created with the radius $R=0.5\mu$.
 The positive energy shell keeps falling into $r=0$, while the negative energy shell proceeds toward the incipient horizon.
 Eventually, the outgoing negative energy shell reaches the horizon where it cancels out the original infalling shell.
 The regions above these curves are Schwarzschild-like, while below, they are flat.

 This result is remarkable for two reasons.
 First, we work in the framework of classical general relativity.
 Yet, we are practically forced to interpret the process of the collapse in quantum mechanical terms as a shell/anti-shell creation.
 Second, while the original collapsing shell is still outside its own Schwarzschild radius, the region inside is already affected in a highly non-local way.
 We emphasize that this is the description of the collapse in the Schwarzschild coordinates.
 An infalling observer on the shell who measures the proper time $\tau$ will hit the singularity in finite time according to his clock.